cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-mots.md

 For export of images and videos:

-- Supported annotations: Bounding Boxes, Tracks
+- Supported annotations: Bounding Boxes, Tracks.
-- Attributes: `visibility` (number), `ignored` (checkbox)
+- Attributes: `visibility` (number), `ignored` (checkbox).
+- Tracks: Supported.

-Downloaded file is a .zip archive with the following structure:
+The downloaded file is a .zip archive with the following structure:

 ```bash
 taskname.zip/